Hip Resurfacing in Kansas City

 Non-Surgical Options

 Kansas City Orthopedic Alliance physicians prefer non-surgical measures in most cases.
 We usually only suggest surgical options after exhausting multiple less-invasive treatments.
-Non-surgical treatments for shoulder injuries include:
+Non-surgical treatments for hip injuries include:

 Seeking out guidance from a trained therapist to help restore function and strength is often a preferred treatment.
 Therapists are experts in the musculoskeletal system and their ability to assist with manual techniques or exercise instruction can lead to excellent outcomes.